dat256-weedle/weedle/documents/social_contract.md

 ## Level of ambition

 The group aims for a grade of 5.
-Goal with the project: create the best possible work-process for using SCRUM to create a product.
+Goal with the project: create the best possible work-process for using SCRUM to create a product of value.

 ## Being on time

-The members of the group will show up to meetings in time, with a 5-minute flex timer.
+The members of the group will show up to meetings in time.
 It is disrespectful towards to the group to not follow this.
 If a member of the group is unable to arrive on time they will immediately inform the group of this.

 ## Communication